sukumaar/option-in-java/README.md

 # option-in-java
-my own code sample for scala like option in java .. (btw I know java has Optional)
+code sample for scala like option in java .. (btw I know java has Optional)